saeromlee-phd/github.io/_pages/about.md

 Welcome!

-I am a Ph.D.
-Candidate in Economics at the University of California, Riverside.
+I received my Ph.D. in Economics from the University of California - Riverside in June 2025 and will join [Union College](https://www.union.edu/economics) as a Visiting Assistant Professor of Economics this Fall 2025.

-I am on the job market this 2024/2025.

 My research interests are in Macroeconomics, Finance, Applied Econometrics and Climate Change.

 My CV can be found [here](https://murilo-silva.com/files/cv_murilo_silva.pdf).

-My job market paper can be found [here](https://murilo-silva.com/files/climate-disaster-risk-and-stock-returns.pdf).